Aluva KSRTC bus station: Overview

 A prominent transport hub in the state, around 30000 people use the bus services from the station.
 Passengers travelling to Munnar high range rely heavily on the Aluva bus station making it one of the busiest stations in central Kerala.

 Renovation

-In 2019, the authorities announced a ₹ 6 crore renovation project for the construction of a new bus terminal and passenger amenity center by demolitioning the old terminal block.
+In 2019, the authorities announced a ₹ 6 crore renovation project for the construction of a new bus terminal and passenger amenity center by demolishing the old terminal block.
 As of October 2021, a new two-storey building with a total area of 30,155 square feet is currently under construction.
 On the ground floor, there is a ticket counter, a station office, a police aid post, six stalls, a 170-seat waiting area, a canteen and a waiting room for men and women.
 The first floor will be having five office rooms and a 43-seat waiting area.
 55 shops will be also provided for commercial activities.
 The station will have parking facilities for 30 buses and can normally handle 20 buses at a time.
 In addition, there will be parking facilities for 110 two-wheelers and 110 cars.